 The Server Settings subtab displays Cluster Manager server preferences for message logging, notifications, transmission of anonymous usage statistics to CloudBees, and management of optional cloud providers such as Amazon EC2 or Kubernetes.

 For details about this subtab, see Server Settings.

 The Licenses subtab displays all license information known to the Cluster Manager and shows the usage to which you are entitled.
 The Cluster Manager reads this information from the current license file.
 This page typically displays a single license.

 The Users, Groups, and Database Configuration subtabs let you add, delete, or configure users and local user groups and configure the database connection (name, host name and port, login credentials, and database type such as MariaDB or Oracle).
 For details about these subtabs, see Users page, Groups page, and Database Configuration.

 To get started with Accelerator, see the CloudBees Accelerator Quick Start.

-For a list of supported platforms and system requirements, detailed procedures for GUI, command line, and silent installations and uninstallations, and configuration procedures, see the CloudBees Accelerator Installation Guide and CloudBees Accelerator Configuration Guide.
-For details about eMake, see the Electric Make User Guide.
-For other information about Accelerator, see https://www.cloudbees.com/cloudbees-accelerator/ .
+For a list of supported platforms and system requirements, detailed procedures for GUI, command line, and silent installations and uninstallations, and configuration procedures, see the CloudBees Accelerator Installation Guide and the CloudBees Accelerator Configuration Guide.
+For details about eMake, see the CloudBees Accelerator Electric Make User Guide.
+For other information about Accelerator, see https://www.cloudbees.com/cloudbees-accelerator/.

-For technical support, send email to email@example.com or go to https://support.cloudbees.com/hc/en-us/categories/360002059512/ to submit a support request.
-You can also go to https://ask.cloudbees.com/ —a member-moderated community forum where you can ask and answer questions as well as comment on (and vote for) the questions of others and their answers.
+For assistance, go to the CloudBees technical support site at https://support.cloudbees.com/ and submit a support request.
+You can also go to https://ask.cloudbees.com/—a member-moderated community forum where you can ask and answer questions as well as comment on (and vote for) the questions of others and their answers.